Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: MODELING AND CONTROL

 The dynamics of the LandSalp robot are modeled under a quasi-static equilibrium between thrust and drag forces, based on a drag-dominated assumption.
-This formulation is motivated by both the robot’s design—built to emulate salp locomotion—and by the relatively low Reynolds number swimming regime, where viscous drag dominates inertial effects.
+This formulation is motivated by both the robot’s design—built to emulate salp locomotion—and by the relatively low-Reynolds-number swimming regime, where viscous drag dominates inertial effects.